-- Review the development, implementation and assessment of effective governance principles; - Oversee the form and adequacy of compensation and benefits provided by Melcor to its senior executives and employees: - Administer all incentive compensation plans and programs and monitor Melcor's succession plan; - · Considers the composition of the Board and its committees and prepares recommendations for director nominees
+- Review the development, implementation and assessment of effective governance principles; - Oversee the form and adequacy of compensation and benefits provided by Melcor to its senior executives and employees; - Administer all incentive compensation plans and programs and monitor Melcor's succession plans; - Consider the composition of the Board and its committees and prepare recommendations for director nominees

-All members of the CGCC are independent directors.
-Mr. Scott serves as the Chair of the CGCC.

-The CGCC held three meetings in 2018, all of which included an in camera session without the presence of Melcor management.
+Three of the four members of the CGCC are independent directors.
+Ms. Roozen has been Chair of the CGCC since May 20, 2021.
+The CGCC held four meetings in 2021, each of which included an in camera session without the presence of Melcor management.
+Note that Ms. Melton, as a related director, does not participate or vote on compensation matters.
+As an accredited director (ICD.D), she is on the committee to share her knowledge on governance practices.